 A 15-ft [4.6 m] (2.1-in [5.3 cm] diameter) liquid sampling borehole (SM-see Figure 2) will be plugged beyond any large fractures near the drift wall with a sewer plug (or similar device).
-The plug will have a Campbell Scientific EE181-L or equivalent sensor to measure air temperature and relative humidity (RH) behind it to confirm equilibrium with formation brine (~75% RH) behind the plug.
+The plug will have a Campbell Scientific EE181-L sensor to measure air temperature and relative humidity (RH) behind it to confirm equilibrium with formation brine (~75% RH) behind the plug.
 This RH indicates there is not significant mine ventilation into the borehole, which would remove liquid water.
 The RH and temperature sensor will be logged using a Campbell Scientific CR1000X datalogger.

-Through the pass-through in the plug, a 1/4-in [0.6 cm] Hastelloy tube will be run to the back of the borehole.
+Through the pass-through in the plug, a 1⁄4-in [0.6 cm] Hastelloy tube will be run to the back of the borehole.
 The tube will be sealed into the plug pass-through with silicone.
 At most times, the tube will be capped at the drift face.
+Because the heated SM borehole dips up (Figure 6), a 5-ft [1.5 m] long mechanical packer was installed (to get the packer beyond most of the drift DRZ), with a ring of sampling tubing at the packer element, to sample brine collecting in the borehole and flowing downhill to the packer.
+The unheated SM borehole was drilled at 1.75-in [4.5 cm] diameter, rather than 2.1-in [5.3 cm].

-Weekly, the cap from the 1⁄4-in [0.6 cm] Hastelloy tube will be removed to collect a liquid-phase sample from the back of the borehole.
+Weekly, the cap from the 1⁄4-in [0.6 cm] Hastelloy tube will be removed to attempt to collect a liquid-phase sample from the back of the borehole.
 A Nalgene polypropylene fluid-transfer closure will be used to connect a portable vacuum pump to the permanent 1⁄4-in [0.6 cm] Hastelloy tube.
 The closure will be connected to a larger (1 L) Nalgene sample bottle.
 This larger Nalgene sample bottle will be used to fill smaller sample bottles, including an amber container (with minimal head space) for fluorescent tracer analysis in the lab (black light will be used to check for fluorescence in the field).
 After filling the smaller sample bottles, the remainder of the brine produced from the borehole with the vacuum pump will be collected into larger Nalgene bottles.
 The total mass of brine collected will be estimated and recorded.
 The same vacuum pump can be used at both the heated and unheated arrays, but dedicated Hastelloy tubing and fluid-transfer closures will be used (one for each borehole).
 Fluid-transfer closures will be rinsed off between sampling events with deionized water.
 New sample bottles will be used for each sampling episode.